apache/druid-website-src/druid-powered.md

 LDMobile is a mobile DSP for the RTB.
 We use Druid to aggregate some metrics in order to propose to our customers a real-time dashboard showing performance indicators of their campaigns.

+## Libra AI Technologies

+EMA (Explainable Marketing Analytics) is a marketing analytics assistant powered by Druid.
+She helps marketeers and ecommerce owners leverage users behavioral data and make data driven decisions.
+The assistant has been implemented on top of PaperGo loyalty platform and LibraAI proprietary machine learning innovations and marketing analytics.

 ## LifeBuzz

 LifeBuzz is a popular web property that serves tens of millions of pageviews per day.
 We use Druid for all our advanced analytics needs, including in-house analysis and professional realtime analytics for our sponsored media partners.